-2.2 Kinetic Monte Carlo Simulation and Its Applications KMC is a useful tool to simulate systems at multiple time scales with rare events.
-In this section, we give an introduction of KMC and its application in some bottom-up self-assembly processes.
+2.2 Kinetic Monte Carlo Simulation and Its Applications

+KMC is a useful tool to simulate systems at multiple time scales with rare events.
+In this section, the introductions of KMC and its application in some bottom-up self-assembly processes are given.